-Big Bear Solar Observatory (BBSO) recorded an interesting image of the Sun on January 12, 2013 at 07:57 UTC.
-Using Kanzelhoehe H-alpa filters to spot the active regions of the Sun, BBSO telescope captured a plain and contrail flying afront of the Sun as seen from the Earth.
-The Big Bear Solar Observatory is a solar observatory located on the north side of Big Bear Lake in the San Bernardino Mountains of southwestern San Bernardino County, California (USA), approximately 120 kilometers…
+Kanzelhohe Solar Observatory in Austria recorded an interesting image of the Sun on January 2013 at UTC.
+Using Kanzelhoehe H-alpa filters to spot the active regions of the Sun, they captured a plane and contrail flying afront of the Sun as .

 'The Big Bear Solar Observatory (BBSO) is a solar observatory located on the north side of Big Bear Lake in the San Bernardino Mountains of southwestern San Bernardino County, California (USA), approximately 120 kilometers (75 mi) east of downtown Los Angeles.
 The telescopes and instruments at the observatory are designed and employed specifically for studying the activities and phenomena of our solar system's star, the Sun.' (via wikipedia.org)

 Hybrid Gaucho #13 - Classic southwestern style with telescope crown with crease height at 4" with 4" snapped brim.
 Shown here in a hybrid style with semi-colado Ecuadorian panama straw crown and pure beaver felt brim in the color black with sterling and coral concho hatband by SilverStorm sold separately.

 MAGNETIC ACTIVITY: A ragged, dynamic filament of magnetism is dancing along the sun's southwestern limb today.
 It is so large, more than km from end to end, that amateur astronomers are able to see it in great detail using backyard solar telescopes.

 World's largest radio telescope starts operating in China